loadmill/loadmill-node/README.md

 - `-t, --token <token>` Provide a Loadmill API Token.
 You must provide a token in order to run tests.
 - `-l, --load-test` Launch a load test.
 - `--test-plan` Launch a test plan.
-- `--fetch-flow-runs` test-plan response object will include all flow-runs data
 - `-s, --test-suite` Launch a test suite.
 If set then a test suite id must be provided instead of config file.
 - `-a, --launch-all-test-suites` Launch all team's test suites containing at least one flow marked for execution with CI toggle and wait for execution to end (executing one by one).
 - `-p, --parallel` Launch in parallel all team's test suites containing at least one flow marked for execution with CI toggle and wait for execution to end.
 Same as `-a` but in parallel.
 Max concurrency is 10.